Skip to content

 We recently completed a project for a tech startup company whose product is a microchip that is one millimeter wide by a millimeter tall by a millimeter and a half long.

-That should qualify as micro product photography!
-These images were created using a 4x microscope objective on a motorized rig.
+These images were created using a 4x microscope objective on a specialized motorized camera rig.

 How to do Micro Product Photography?

-There are tons of how to sites and guides for the tools and software to make an image of an item at this scale, so I won’t go into too many details here.
-The most important secret to effective Micro Product Photography is to start with an idea of what you want to say.
+(There are tons of how-to sites and guides for the tools and software to make an image of an item at this scale, so I won’t go into too many details here.
+But, rest assured, I’ve done my homework, so my clients can rest easy and do their work.)

 These are the very things that could make the image more dynamic and interesting, while highlighting how cool the product actually is.